jjvanzon/JJs-Reference-Architecture/patterns.md

 }
 ```

-Here is a complete and working code sample of a derived `Visitor`:
+Here is the complete code sample of our derived `Visitor`:

 ```cs
 class OrderSummaryVisitor : OrderVisitorBase